dooley-ch/hi-henry/README.md

 ## Projects

 The application uses the concept of projects to group the information necessary to access a database or similar data source and generate code.
-The fully defined project supplies the following information:
+The fully defined project contains the following information:

 | Key       | Description                                                                  |
 |-----------|------------------------------------------------------------------------------|